Maru Colbert

 Professor, Director, and Designer in Massachusetts

 Hello!
 I’m Maru, a professor in the sciences and practitioner of the arts.
-My teaching and research areas are phytoremediation, micro-scale processes, climate science/ atmospheric modeling, surface chemistry, NOx sensing and pre-engineering education.
+My teaching and research areas are phytoremediation, micro-scale processes, climate science/atmospheric modeling, surface chemistry, NOx sensing and pre-engineering education.
 I combined these topics in postdoctoral and international field studies.
-I teach and lead research teams at universities in the US and abroad (Australia, Canada, the UK, China and Africa).
+I collaborate with and lead research teams at universities here and abroad (Australia, Canada, the UK, China and Africa).

 My STEAM work stems from my profession and passion-providing resources to counter the lack of proficiency in STEM subjects due to inequity in education.
 My STE(A)M initiatives are in 4 cities in the U.S. and 3 countries in Africa.